mmcg/tsla-grid-sim/tsla-grid.md

 * Central and Eastern

 Here are the headline numbers (hours of storage) for an optimised wind:solar mix and a 32% overbuild.
-To revisit the "reliability" issue discussed earlier (and to discuss 2018), we'll do this for several different starting points in the data:
+To illustrate the "reliability" issue discussed earlier (and to discuss 2018), we'll do this for several different starting points in the data: